GabriGua/Panimator/README.md

 - Making a ZIP file (same as GIF);
 - Making the Import / Export of a project work (the import was a mess of errors)
 - Making a smooth transition in js for the Tutorial (I rarely animated in js)
+- Making a Drag and Drop system to re-positioning frames (just to know how this system should have worked)
 - Debugging (rarely);

 In some occasion used autocomplete just to speed up repetitive tasks.